-Gliadins gives stretch to the dough structure.
-It allows the air pockets to expand inline with gas production.
+Gliadins give stretch to the dough structure.
+It allows the air pockets to expand in line with gas production.

 Every flour brand varies in the quantities of the two types of gluten.
 For the right balance of gluten development in pizzas, the choice of flour is important.
 A specially selected pizza flour is best for making pizza.

 With the flour chosen, we now need to understand what to do with it.
-For this I’ve selected 3 core areas that have the biggest impact.
-They all affect each other so be sure to read each one.
+For this, I’ve selected three core areas with the biggest impact, and you’ll find that each one affects the others.

 For pizza to have a signature crispy outer layer and a fluffy interior, the amount of water in the recipe is important.